rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 mathjax: True
 ---

 This is a write-up and code tutorial that I wrote for an AI workshop given at UCLA, at which I gave a talk on neural networks and implementing them in Tensorflow.
+It's part of a series on machine learning with Tensorflow, and the tutorials for the rest of them are available [here](https://github.com/uclaacmai/tf-workshop-series)

 ### Recap: The Learning Problem